 Surrey Arts safeguarding policy for staff and volunteers

 Surrey Arts fully recognises its responsibilities for safeguarding of children and vulnerable adults.
 Our policy applies to all staff and volunteers working within the organisation and is intended to complement Surrey County Council's (SCC) safeguarding policies, in particular SCC Designated Safeguarding Lead Update Training (2016-17), a copy of which will be held at The Pines, accessible to all staff.
-Information on all aspects of Surrey CC's safeguarding work can be found at the Surrey Safeguarding Children Board website.
+Information on all aspects of our safeguarding work can be found at the Surrey Safeguarding Children Board website.

 Surrey Arts will: